elliotkarikari/MSc-Submission-Website/ABM README.md

 Contins 2 major Agents:
 20 agents (Sheep) - They move, eat, store, share and store excess eaten into their environment.
 & 2 wolves.
-The wolves - move (Chase sheep) and when they are close enought kill sheep.
+The wolves - move (Chase sheep) and kill sheep when they are close enough.